Plane with first coffins of Malaysian airliner victims leaves Ukraine

-Honorary guards placed wooden coffins on the plane after a short and somber ceremony held on the tarmac before it took off.
+Honorary guards placed wooden coffins on the plane after a short and sombre ceremony held on the tarmac before it took off.

 All 298 people on board the Malaysia Airlines Boeing 777 perished when it was brought down last Thursday over rebel-held territory in eastern Ukraine, where Kiev is struggling to quell a pro-Russian separatist rebellion.